mttcrn/polimi-CSE-notes/Natural Language Processing.md

 To evaluate a language model (LM) we can apply:
 - **Extrinsic** evaluation: use model in a downstream task (e.g. spelling corrector) and evaluate performance on that task.
-- **Intrinsic** evaluation: train parameters of model on training set and then test model performance on the held-out dataset, by using likelihood that model would produce the new data to evaluate how well it is doing.
+- **Intrinsic** evaluation: train parameters of model on training set and then test model performance on the held-out dataset.
 #### Perplexity
-Perplexity of language models quantifies the level of surprise/confusion at seeing new text: it measures how unlikely the observed data is under the model.
+Perplexity of language models quantifies the level of surprise/confusion at seeing new text: it measures **how unlikely the observed data is** under the model.
 It can be calculated by:
 1. Compute the probability of observed sequence $P(w_1, .., w_n)$ under model.
 2. Normalize it for the length of text sequence $P(w_1, .., w_n)^{1/n}$ (i.e. compute the "average" per-word probability).
 3. Invert the probability to compute uncertainty $PP(w) = P(w_1, .., w_n)^{-1/n}$.

 Minimizing perplexity is the same as maximizing the probability, so lower perplexity stands for a better model.

 | Perplexity                                                                     | Negative log Likelihood (nLL)                                                              | Cross-entropy (CE)                                                                                |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------- |
 | inverse of geometric mean of probability of correctly predicting the next word | negative logarithm of probability sequence, dividing by sequence length gives per-word nLL | expected (empirical average) log surprise under model, number of bits needed to quantify surprise |
 | $PP(w) = P(w_1, .., w_n)^{-1/n}$                                               | $H(W) = -{1 \over N} \log_2 P(w_1, .., w_n)$<br>$PP(W)=2^{H(W)}$                           | $H(p, q)=-\sum p(x_i) \log_2 q(x_i)$<br>$H(p, q) \approx -{1 \over N} \log_2 q(W)$                |
-### Problems with n-gram LM
+## Problems with n-gram LM
 As n gets larger, the change of finding the right sequence in corpus drops exponentially, meaning that there is never enough training data.
 This may lead to continuously backing off to shorter n-grams, which greatly limits the power of the model.